 Many hypotheses are broadly supported, especially that server type and CMS market share are positive risk factors.
 We find less support for hypothesis H0 that all CMSes exhibit higher rates of compromise; instead, most CMSes, especially the popular ones, are positive risk factors for compromise.
+Similarly, many CMS add-on software components are also positive risk factors for compromise.
 Finally, it does not appear that hiding version information is a negative risk factor in most circumstances, but it is unclear how often it may be a positive risk factor.

 Making the Results Actionable So what can be made of these results?
-At a high level, the findings can help reduce information asymmetries regarding security outcomes for different webserver configurations [16].
-By making security outcomes such as compromise incidents more directly comparable across platforms, we can help others make more informed decisions about the relative risks posed.
+At a high level, the findings can help reduce information asymmetries regarding security outcomes for different webserver configurations [18].
+By making security outcomes such as compromise incidents more directly comparable across of platforms, we can help others make more informed decisions about the relative risks posed.
 Publishing such data can also motivate software developers to improve the security of their code.